 Did you know?
 FICO scores affect more than your ability to get a loan.
 They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-Improving your score
+Raising your FICO score

-How do I find out my FICO score?
+How do I find out my credit score?

 Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.